RBGE-Herbarium/RBGE-Herbarium.github.io/docs/data-entry/databasing-from-workbench.md

 If you are working with a large batch, then you may want to restrict the number coming up in the query by including part of the collecting number.

+## Entering the barcode and any other relevant data

 Click on the appropriate record to open it in a new window.
 This will keep the remaining results to be selected more easily.

 The Collection Object record should have a Preparation without a barcode.